Rashmi0193/WeatherApp/README.md

 # Weather App (React-style Frontend)

-This is a lightweight weather app built for the PM Accelerator assessment.
+This is a weather app built for the PM Accelerator assessment.
 It supports:
 - Search by city, zip/postal code, or GPS coordinates
 - Current weather with key details
 - 5-day forecast (based on Open-Meteo daily data)